ssi-wp3/coicop-classifier/README.md

 Note that if `$data_directory` is not set, the current directory (`.`) will be used.
 Note that a GPU is advised to train these models.

+The model will be exported in a directory with the current date.
+The training process also saves intermediate snapshots in that directory.
+The final model is located in the `final` directory.

 ## Usage

 The `predict_coicop.py` script can be used as follows: